bookshelfdave/FluxModeler/README.txt

 Some of the 3d modeler I was working on in 2010.
 C++/Qt w/ old school OpenGL.
 This was mostly an exercise in collision detection and triangulation with verts/lines/faces/objects.

+> It's been years since I've looked at this and doubt that it compiles.

 Ctrl-Left mouse rotates scene
 Ctrl-Right mouse drags scene
 Ctrl-Mousewheel zooms in and out